bion-slmn/customer_order-app/README.md

  https://customer-order-project.onrender.com/
 ```
 Obtain the crsf token and session_id from the browser call
-all other endpoints without endpints
+all other endpoints if you will use curl

 ### VIEWING ALL CUSTOMERS
 All customers are displayed accorded to the date of creation, this is paginated.